bitmark-inc/docs/learning-bitmark/working-with-bitmarks/payment-for-bitmark-cli.md

 The Bitmark Wallet is a dual currency wallet, supporting both bitcoin and litecoin.
 It allows sending multiple payments to different addresses and attaching a hex data item to a transaction using the OP_RETURN feature of bitcoin/litecoin.

-The wallet is written in Go and cannot work standalone, it can only send the bitcoin and litecoin transactions via a correct configured bitcoind and litecoind.
+The wallet is a command-line tool which is written in Go and cannot work standalone, it can only send the bitcoin and litecoin transactions via a correct configured bitcoind and litecoind.
 Depending on the configuration of bitcoind and litecoind, the payment transactions are submitted to the mainnet coins or testnet coins.

-Supported commands:
+Features:

 * Submit btc/ltc transactions.